Transfer money to Switzerland. Cheap and fast ways to send money abroad

-Compare the best rates and fees to transfer money from Singapore to Switzerland
+Compare the best global money transfer fees and rates to send money to Switzerland

 We only compare secure providers which we have researched, tested and approved.
 Important information

-What is the cheapest way to transfer money from Singapore to Switzerland?
+What is the cheapest way to send money to Switzerland?

 - Wise: 10.16 SGD

-When you are looking to transfer money from Singapore to Switzerland it's important that you calculate the total cost of your Singapore Dollar to Swiss Franc transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the SGD/CHF exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Singapore Dollar/Swiss Franc exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the SGD/CHF interbank rate is 0.69016.
-Whenever you compare fees for transferring money from Singapore to Switzerland, it can pay off to look at the exchange rate they offer.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Singapore Dollar/Swiss Franc interbank rate is 0.66996.
+Whenever you compare fees for transferring money to Switzerland, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 SGD is 0.69016 CHF, your bank can add a 3% exchange rate markup and give you a rate of 1 SGD = 0.71086 CHF.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 SGD is 0.66996 CHF, your bank can add a 3% exchange rate markup and give you a rate of S$ 1 = 0.69006 SFr.

-What is the fastest way to transfer money from Singapore to Switzerland?
+What is the fastest way to transfer money to Switzerland?